 19. Malatya – Malatya Metropolitan Municipality

 Malatya Province is a Turkish province.
 It is a component of a more considerable mountain range.
-It has an area of 12,313 km2 and has a population of 403,150 people in 2020.
+It has an area of 12,313 km2 and a population of 403,150 people in 2020.

-Agriculture, textile industry, and construction dominate the city of Malatya’s economy.
+Agriculture, the textile industry, and construction dominate the city of Malatya’s economy.
 Apricot cultivation is essential for sustenance in the central region, as it is across the province.
 Malatya is the world’s largest producer of apricots.